awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-appmesh-virtualnode-tlsvalidationcontextacmtrust.md

 An object that represents a TLS validation context trust for an AWS Certicate Manager \(ACM\) certificate\.

-**Note**
-AWS Certificate Manager Private Certificate Authority is not available in the MXP Region\.

 ## Syntax<a name="aws-properties-appmesh-virtualnode-tlsvalidationcontextacmtrust-syntax"></a>

 To declare this entity in your AWS CloudFormation template, use the following syntax: